Naveen071110/Cosmic-channeling/replit.md

 ## Overview

 This repository contains a full-stack cosmic channeling web application that combines spirituality, astronomy, and mindfulness into an engaging user experience.
-The application provides daily cosmic insights, meditation tools, celestial exploration, and interactive journal features.
+The application provides daily cosmic insights, meditation tools, celestial exploration, interactive journal features, and a comprehensive Religions section with spiritual traditions and wisdom quotes.

 ## User Preferences